Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 • Ütia de Bioch

-The Sella Ronda, a famous circular ski route, provides an unforgettable experience for skiers, while the Pralongià Plateau is perfect for summer hikes with panoramic views that will leave you speechless.
+The Sella Ronda, where you can experience never-ending slopes, provides an unforgettable experience, while the Pralongià Plateau is perfect for summer hikes in the Dolomites.

 The region’s Ladin culture, one of the three official cultures in South Tyrol, is another highlight.
 You can explore it further at the Museum Ladin and in the local cuisine.
 Restaurants like Stüa dl l’Ai and La Siriola, renowned for their innovative dishes based on traditional Ladin recipes, are a must-try.

-Sportony Mountain Lodges ($$$-$$$$): Exceptional ski-to-door access, cosy and tastefully decorated accommodations, with an exceptionally friendly owner
+Sportony Mountain Lodges ($$$-$$$$): Exceptional access to the slopes, cosy and tastefully decorated accommodations, and a relaxation area with a spa.

 Pale di San Martino mountain group close to San Martino di Castrozza